ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 });
 ```

-The `http:Client` defined in the program calls the the `http:Listener` which is secured with JWT authentication (Same example used in JWT inbound authentication).
+The `http:Client` defined in the program calls the the `http:Listener`, which is secured with JWT authentication (For more information, see the example added under JWT inbound authentication).

 #### OAuth2 Outbound Authentication

 Ballerina supports OAuth2 Authentication for clients.
-It supports Client Credentials grant type, Password grant type and Direct Token mode, which is, the credentials can be provided manually and after that refreshing is handled internally.
+It supports the Client Credentials grant type, Password grant type, and Direct Token mode, in which, the credentials can be provided manually and after that refreshing is handled internally.

 The `oauth2:OutboundOAuth2Provider` is used to create a token against the configuration provided by the user.
-It can be `oauth2:ClientCredentialsGrantConfig`, `oauth2:PasswordGrantConfig` or `oauth2:DirectTokenConfig` according the grant type user required.
-The `http:BearerAuthHandler` is used to add the HTTP `Authorization` header with the value received from the AuthProvider as `Bearer <token>`.
+It can be the `oauth2:ClientCredentialsGrantConfig`, `oauth2:PasswordGrantConfig`, or `oauth2:DirectTokenConfig` according to the grant type that is required by the user.
+The `http:BearerAuthHandler` is used to add the HTTP `Authorization` header with the value received from the AuthProvider as the `Bearer <token>`.

 ##### Client Credentials Grant Type

-OAuth2 token issuing requires several additional configurations for `oauth2:ClientCredentialsGrantConfig` including:
+OAuth2 token issuing requires several additional configurations for the `oauth2:ClientCredentialsGrantConfig` including:

 * `tokenUrl` - Token URL for the authorization endpoint.
 * `clientId` - Client ID for the client credentials grant authentication.